International Shipping Rates to Mexico from US

 - AES – Automated Export System Filling for goods with items valued over USD 2500

-Other documents that prove that the goods are compliant with Mexican Safety and Performance regulations as well as tax compliant such documents include Material Safety Data Sheet, Letter of Instructions, Freight Invoice, Packing Slip, Inward Cargo Manifest among others.
+Other documents that prove that the goods are compliant with Mexican Safety , port authorities and Performance regulations as well as tax compliant such documents include Material Safety Data Sheet, Letter of Instructions, Freight Invoice, Packing Slip, Inward Cargo Manifest among others.

 Mexican Import Duty: Tariffs, Taxes and Fees

 International shipping attracts import requirements that domestic product doesn’t.
-If you are thinking of shipping to Mexico for the first time, here are the most basic tax terms that you might encounter.
+If you are thinking of a visit in Mexico for the first time, here are the most basic tax terms that you might encounter.

 - DTA – derecho de tramite aduanero, which means a customs processing fee set at a general 0.008% of the value of the goods as declared in the forms.
 Some goods under international trade agreements have differing DTAs